-Travers Smith has professional indemnity insurance with Travelers Insurance Company Limited of Exchequer Court, 33 St Mary Axe, London EC3A 8AG.
-The insurance extends to the provision of legal services as a Solicitor or Registered European Lawyer anywhere in the world.
+Travers Smith has professional indemnity insurance with Aviva Insurance Ireland DAC, a wholly-owned subsidiary of Aviva Insurance Ltd UK, of One Park Place, Hatch Street, Dublin 2, Ireland.
+The insurance extends to the provision of legal services anywhere in the world.

 Travers Smith is authorised and regulated by The Solicitors Regulation Authority .
 The firm´s registration number is 489478.

 The Solicitors Regulation Authority regulations can be found by clicking on the link below:

 Travers Smith always aims to provide you with the best possible service and deal with any problems that may arise promptly.
 However, if you have any concerns in relation to our service, you should raise your concern with the person responsible for the particular matter or, if you prefer, our Managing Partner as soon as possible.
 A copy of our complaints handling procedure, including details about how and when a complaint can be made to the Legal Ombudsman and the Solicitors Regulation Authority can be found by clicking here.

 The material on this website is for general information purposes only and does not constitute legal or any other type of professional advice.
 Travers Smith does not accept and, to the extent permitted by law excludes, liability to any person for any loss which may arise from relying upon or otherwise using the information contained in this site or available from it.

 Travers Smith is not responsible for the content of any website which is linked to or from this site.
 All electronic links to this site require the consent of Travers Smith.
 Please email requests to email@example.com.
 Any such links must in any case only be made to our home page and in a way which not only makes it clear that the link is to our home page but also is fair and not misleading.
 None of the contents of this website may be displayed in a frame surrounded by material which is not originated by us.